 If you qualify to be in the trial, we will ask you to attend on the vaccination day (Day 0).
 We will ask you a few questions to check there have been no new problems since screening.
 We will check your temperature and we will take blood samples.
-You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY and if you are in group 5d, you will receive 2 doses of either vaccine.
+You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY.

 We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we may cover the vaccine site with a dressing.
 In line with routine guidance, there is no longer a need to observe you after you have received the vaccination.
 If you feel ok, you can leave straight away.
+This whole process will be repeated again at the time of the booster vaccination day (Day 28 for Group 10 participants).